eazymation/jbds-via-html5/README.md

 be changed).
 We use the Obeo Designer  install for sirius as it neatly packages sirius componenents with miminal set of eclipse plugins.

-This Readme also suggests some possible further work to ease the stoping and starting of a users container.
+This Readme also describes further work to allow these containerized, web accesable, RCP applications to be provisioned/started/stopped/cloned/shared/persisted/weblinked using eclipse Che workspace server.

 ## Introduction